Dutch Reformed Church in South Africa (NHK): Homosexuality

 After many years of debate about homosexuality in the church, the 68th General Church Assembly stated that homosexual persons are welcomed, will be comforted and supported in the NHKA.
 The assembly also stated it will do everything in its power to root out homophobia, gay-hate and any other derogatory behaviour against homosexual persons.
 Homosexual ministers are welcomed if they remain celibate.

-Doctrine and Polity
+Doctrine and polity

 The NHKA falls within the Reformed branch of Protestant Christianity.
-The NHKA confesses three Ecumenical Creeds namely the Nicene Creed, the Apostles Creed and the Athanasian Creed.
-The church has three doctrinal standards: the Belgic Confession, the Heidelberg Catechism and the Canons of Dort.
-The church is part of the World Communion of Reformed Churches and the Confentus Reformatus.
+The NHKA confesses three ecumenical creeds, namely the Nicene, the Apostolic and the Athanasian.
+The church uses the Three Forms of Unity as its doctrinal standards.
+The church is part of the World Communion of Reformed Churches.

-The NHKA adheres to internal regulations (Church Order) and the General Church Assembly (AKV) allows for amendments every three years which takes place under church vote.
+The NHKA adheres to internal regulations (Church Order), and the General Church Assembly (AKV) allows for amendments every three years under church vote.